 Would you like to be “met”, heard for how it is for you, how it is inside you, with no judgement or pressure?

-At Escape Your Chains (EYC), we believe feeling alone regularly can be exacerbated by an illusion or state, an attitude born from surviving our upbringing.
+At Escape Your Chains (EYC), we believe feeling alone regularly can be exacerbated by an illusion or state, an attitude born from our upbringing.
 By that I mean that when a friend, neighbour, cyclist says something that floors me, someone else may not be floored by the same statement.
 It is not what the person says, thinks or means.
 It is how I interpret it.
-My interpretation may be based on my longings.
+My interpretation may be based on my past plus my current longings.
 For example, I may long for closeness or to be “got”, and what they said doesn’t fill me with confidence that they have understood me.

 Humans have known this a long time: “Nothing is either good or bad, only thinking makes it so,” wrote Shakespeare.
 In the NVC paradigm, there is no good or bad.
 I recommend learning more about NVC if you are interested in how this might work, you could start with on-line resources on Escape Your Chains’ links page.

 Relational Mindset, according to Peter Crone, is when we get someone’s reality.
 We listen without trying to change it or them.
 We have curiosity rather than defensiveness – Those of us who facilitate NVC mediation see in action that curiosity leads to creativity.
 When we find a way to be with their viewpoint, they can soften and open.
 We are present.
-We’re both more creative.
+We’re both more connective, & therefore creative.
 Neither of us is alone in it.

 Do you want some tips?
 Here is a few.
-Please ask in the comments below if you want different help, or share suggestions so that everyone can benefit from what works for you.
+Please ask in the comments below if you want suggestions, or share ideas so that everyone can benefit from what works for you.
 It would be great if you could repsond encouragingly to others’ comments, as at this time, most of us need extra encouragement and enthusiam for who we are.
 If you feel shy, it’s private, or you want support, contact us.
 To see if we are a good fit for a set of personal sessions, let’s arrange a free chat.

 We need touch, emotional nourishment, closeness, comfort, connection and other needs, to feel happy.
 What can we do when these are not met?
 What can we do when someone is locked down, lonely and fearful of being alone?